 "I think Subham knows that something is wrong with him - he barely even smiles any more." – Subham's mother.

 Subham is a 1-year-old who was recently diagnosed with a malignant tumour in his right kidney.
-His father is a daily-wage worker who simply does not have means to arrange for funds to save his baby.
+His father is a daily-wage worker who simply does not have the time to arrange for funds to save his baby.

 Subham's cancer is spreading fast and he needs a surgery as soon as possible